 Before your photoshoot, have a quick meeting with your team.
 If they’re beginners, help them feel comfortable about their posing skills and find the ones that make them stand out.

-Introduce them to poses that you like (visual references will help you a lot during this process) and ask for their honest feedback.
-If a pose looks forced (regardless of how popular it is), let it go.
+Introduce them to poses you like (visual references will help you a lot during this process) and ask for their honest feedback.
+Let it go if a pose looks forced (regardless of how popular it is).

-In general, motion blur is something a lot of portrait photographers tend to avoid for understandable reasons.
+In general, motion blur is something many portrait photographers tend to avoid for understandable reasons.

 Details are something you don’t want to take for granted.
-However, you should occasionally blur parts of your photo either during your shoot or in post production.
+However, you should occasionally blur parts of your photo during your shoot or post-production.